lmd-dev/lmd-wheel-of-fortune/readme.md

 ## Installation

-1. Clone or download the repository
+1. Clone or download the repository in a folder managed by a Web Server (web server is not included)
 2. Go to the root of the app
 3. Run TypeScript compiler :
    > `$ > tsc`